 The Growing Demand for Web Dev Specialists

 The good news is that both roles are in high demand.
-With more businesses moving online, the need for skilled developers continues to grow.
-Some people begin with one role and later learn the other, eventually becoming full stack developers, who can build both the front and back ends of a web application.
+With more businesses moving online, the need for skilled web developers, software engineers and IT professionals continues to grow globally.

 Conclusion